California SB9 local guide

 - Fire access or brush-management constraints.

-- HPOZ/historic-resource problems.
+- Historic-resource or historic-district problems.

 - Specific plan or overlay conflicts.